Aretha Franklin

-Aretha Louise Franklin (/ə'riːθə/ ə-REE-thə; March 25, 1942 – August 16, 2018) was an American singer, songwriter and pianist.
-Honored as the "Queen of Soul", she was twice named by Rolling Stone magazine as the greatest singer of all time.
+Aretha Louise Franklin (/ə'riːθə/ ə-REE-thə; March 25, 1942 – August 16, 2018) was an American singer-songwriter and pianist.
+Regarded as the "Queen of Soul", she was twice named by Rolling Stone magazine as the greatest singer of all time.

-As a child, Franklin was noticed for her gospel singing at New Bethel Baptist Church in Detroit, Michigan, where her father C. L. Franklin was a minister.
-At the age of 18, she was signed as a recording artist for Columbia Records.
-While her career did not immediately flourish, Franklin found acclaim and commercial success once she signed with Atlantic Records in 1966.
-There, she recorded significant hit albums such as I Never Loved a Man the Way I Love You, Lady Soul and Aretha Now in the late 1960s and Young, Gifted and Black, Amazing Grace and Sparkle in the 1970s, before experiencing problems with the record company.
-Franklin left Atlantic in 1979 and signed with Arista Records, where her career was revised with the hit albums Jump to It, Who's Zoomin' Who?, Aretha and A Rose Is Still a Rose.
+As a child, Franklin was noticed for her gospel singing at New Bethel Baptist Church in Detroit, Michigan, where her father, C. L. Franklin, was a minister.
+At the age of 18 she was signed as a recording artist for Columbia Records.
+While her career did not immediately flourish, Franklin found acclaim and commercial success after signing with Atlantic Records in 1966.
+There she recorded significant hit albums such as I Never Loved a Man the Way I Love You, Lady Soul and Aretha Now in the late 1960s and Young, Gifted and Black, Amazing Grace and Sparkle in the 1970s, before experiencing problems with the record company.
+Franklin left Atlantic in 1979 and signed with Arista Records, where her career was revived with the hit albums Jump to It, Who's Zoomin' Who?, Aretha and A Rose Is Still a Rose.

 Franklin is one of the best-selling music artists, with more than 75 million records sold worldwide.
-She charted 112 singles on the US Billboard charts, including 73 Hot 100 entries, 17 top-ten pop singles, 96 R&B entries and 20 number-one R&B singles.
-While her rendition of "Respect" has been referred to as her signature song, Franklin is known for other hit singles such as "(You Make Me Feel Like) A Natural Woman", "Chain of Fools", "Think", "I Say a Little Prayer", "Rock Steady", "Day Dreaming", "Freeway of Love" and "I Knew You Were Waiting (For Me)" (a duet with George Michael), to name a few.
+She had 112 singles on the US Billboard charts, including 73 Hot 100 entries, 17 top-ten pop singles, 96 R&B entries and 20 number-one R&B singles.
+Although her rendition of "Respect" has been referred to as her signature song, Franklin is known for other hit singles such as "(You Make Me Feel Like) A Natural Woman", "Chain of Fools", "Think", "I Say a Little Prayer", "Rock Steady", "Day Dreaming", "Freeway of Love" and "I Knew You Were Waiting (For Me)" (a duet with George Michael).
 She also made a featured appearance in the 1980 musical-comedy film The Blues Brothers.

 Franklin received numerous honors throughout her career.
 She won 18 Grammy Awards out of 44 nominations, including the first eight awards given for Best Female R&B Vocal Performance (1968–1975), as well as a Grammy Living Legend Award and Lifetime Achievement Award.
 She was also awarded the National Medal of Arts and the Presidential Medal of Freedom.
 In 1987, she became the first female artist to be inducted into the Rock and Roll Hall of Fame.
-Her other inductions include the UK Music Hall of Fame in 2005, the Gospel Music Hall of Fame in 2012, and posthumously the National Women's Hall of Fame in 2020.
+Her other inductions include the UK Music Hall of Fame in 2005, the Gospel Music Hall of Fame in 2012, and posthumously the National Women's Hall of Fame in 2020 and the Volunteer State Music Hall of Fame in 2026.
 In 2019, the Pulitzer Prize jury awarded her a posthumous special citation "for her indelible contribution to American music and culture for more than five decades".